flatironinstitute/nemos/docs/how_to_guide/categorical_predictors.md

 :::{note}

-You can directly pass a [`pandas.DataFrame`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) to the `fit` method, as long as it can be internally converted to a floating-point array.
-The conversion is handled automatically, so no additional steps are required on your part.
+You can directly pass a [`pandas.DataFrame`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) to the `fit` method, as long as it can be internally converted to a floating-point array (that means, for example, that you can't have a column whose values are strings).
+The conversion is handled automatically, by calling `design_df.values`, so no additional steps are required on your part.
 :::